 History has proven Virginia is perfect for growing weed.
 Its land is so ideal that lawmakers made it illegal not to use it for cannabis.
 For someone looking to grow weed in this state, it would make sense to take advantage of this fact.

-There is more information about guerilla growing in my free downloadable guide: The Marijuana Grow Bible.
+There is more information about guerilla growing in the free downloadable guide: The Marijuana Grow Bible.
 It covers growing stealth outdoor and indoor gardens that avoid detection while still developing into strong, potent plants.
-If you are going to grow weed in Virginia, it is exactly the type of information you need.
+If you plan to grow weed in Virginia, it is exactly the type of information you need.